 Through the provision of occupational health (OH) and employee assistance services, we help our staff to protect their health, support regular attendance at work, effectively control work-related health risks, and promote good health.

-OH Assist, a third party supplier, deliver Occupational Health Services to HMPPS.
+Optima Health, a third party supplier, deliver Occupational Health Services to HMPPS.
 This arrangement means that assessments are independent and impartial, based on medical evidence, and not biased in favour of the employee or HMPPS.

 - The reason for the referral, with any relevant detail.